-It can take up to 10 years before a polyp develops into invasive cancer.
+It can take as many as 10 to 15 years before a polyp develops into invasive cancer.
 We aim to detect the precursors of CRC before it is too late.

-Colorectal cancer (CRC) is the 3 most commonly diagnosed cancer, with more than 1.8 million new cases identified every year globally.
-The survival rate of CRC is 64% at 5 years and nearly 881,000 deaths occur annually worldwide as a result of CRC.
+Colorectal cancer (CRC) is the 3 most commonly diagnosed cancer, with more than 1.9 million new cases identified every year globally.
+The survival rate of CRC is 64% at 5 years and a bit over 935,000 deaths occur annually worldwide as a result of CRC.

-While 0.5% of the average-risk screening population presents cancerous polyps in the colon and rectum at a given time, approximately 25% of the same population presents benign polyps with the potential to turn into cancer over time.
-It can take up to 10 years before a pre-cancerous polyp develops into invasive cancer.
+While 1.5% of the average-risk screening population presents cancerous polyps in the colon and rectum at a given time, approximately 25% of the same population presents benign polyps with the potential to turn into cancer over time.
+It can take as many as 10 to 15 years before a pre-cancerous polyp develops into invasive cancer.
 As such, there is a crucial detection window for the prevention of colorectal cancer, through the detection of these benign polyps with potential future malignancy.